Pediatric Palliative Medicine

 We also have a key role in educating current and future health care professionals.
 We offer rotations to clinical clerks, pediatric residents, hematology/oncology fellows and palliative medicine residents, as well as debriefing relating to the care of critically ill children.
 The service hosts visiting nurses and physicians so they can further their knowledge related to pediatric palliative care.

-Our team members frequently advocate for enhanced pediatric palliative care.
+Our team members frequently advocate for enhanced pediatric palliative medicine.
 This type of care promotes the consideration of the child as both a family member and a patient.
 Our service led the development and implementation of policies relating to end-of-life care, including:

 - death of a patient